roberthopman/roberthopman.github.io/_posts/2023-09-22-how-to-balance-maintenance-and-development.md

 ---
 layout: post
 title:  "How to balance maintenance and development?"
+excerpt: "Learn how to balance maintenance and new development work with prioritization frameworks based on urgency, predictability, and impact."
+tags: [maintenance, development, prioritization, workflow, best-practices]
 ---

 The risk of only working on new development to grow the business?
 At some point, you will have a problem, and you need to fix it.